Melinda May: Coulson Look-a-like

 One year later, May assists in dealing with threats involving Sarge's group and Izel.
 She like Daisy believes that she can get Coulson back through Sarge, his doppelgänger, but gets mortally stabbed by Sarge and sent to a dimension where Sarge and Izel are trying to free their kind on Earth.
 May survives as death is meaningless in this dimension, and prevents three of Izel's people from unleashing their kind.
 After returning to Earth, she kills Izel and collapses from her injuries, while Mack kills Sarge.
 Simmons arrives and places May in a stasis pod in order to recuperate.

 Chronicom War

 May is healed by Enoch, a Chronicom and ally of S.H.I.E.L.D., but she escapes from her stasis pod without his knowledge.
-Following her recovery, she appears to have no emotions; Yo-Yo Rodriguez and Simmons discover that May has lost her own emotions but instead can feel everyone else's whenever she is in proximity of them.
+Following her recovery, she appears to have no emotions; Elena "Yo-Yo" Rodriguez and Simmons discover that May has lost her own emotions but instead can feel everyone else's whenever she is in proximity of them.
 After infiltrating the Chronicom ship to save Daisy's sister Kora, May overpowers Sibyl, the leader of the Chronicom hunters, and combines her abilities with Kora's to magnify a beacon of empathy into the Chronicom army, stopping their assault on S.H.I.E.L.D.
 Following the defeat of Sibyl, a year later, May is a professor at S.H.I.E.L.D.'s Coulson Academy.